-Contact Person: Karen Gupton - karengupton@louisburg.edu.
-Fliers may be posted only on the designated cork boards and push pins are available.
+Contact Person: The Office of Student Life at studentevents@louisburg.edu.
+Fliers may be posted only on the designated corkboards and pushpins are available.

 Jordan Student Center

 Contact Person: Melissa Watson - mwatson@louisburg.edu.
 Flyers may be posted only in areas designated by the Office of Student Engagement.